DidactHQ/didact-docs/docs/getting-started/job-orchestrator.md

 ## Why Do I Need A Job Orchestrator?

-The purpose, then, of Didact as a job orchestrator is to provide a centralized platform to define, execute, and observe these Flows.
+The purpose of Didact as a job orchestrator, then, is to provide a centralized platform to define, execute, and observe these Flows.

 ### Define Flows